telefonicaid/iot-activation/tutorials/Readme.md

 [![pic](pictures/utils/arrow_up.png)](#table-of-contents)

+## Public Cloud

+The public cloud is defined as computing services offered by third-party providers over the public Internet, making them available to anyone who wants to use or purchase them.
+They may be free or sold on-demand, allowing customers to pay only per usage for the CPU cycles, storage, or bandwidth they consume.

-## Amazon Web Services and AWS-IoT
+### Amazon Web Services and AWS-IoT

 Today Amazon Web Services is one of the largest providers of cloud computing services, and some of its products focus exclusively on the development of IoT technologies.